vg-json-data/sm-json-data/strats.md

 ### Come In With Mockball

-A `comeInWithMockball` entrance condition indicates that Samus must roll into the room in a mockball with a certain amount of momentum.
+A `comeInWithMockball` entrance condition indicates that Samus must roll into the room in a mockball with a certain amount of momentum, applicable to horizontal transitions.
 It has the following properties:

 - _adjacentMinTiles_: This is the minimum effective runway length in case an adjacent runway (connected to the door) is used to gain speed, jump, and enter a mockball.
 - _remoteAndLandingMinTiles_: When entering a mockball, it takes some time to accelerate up to full speed, which means that even when using a remote runway (i.e. one not connected to the door) to gain speed for the jump, the amount of landing space in front of the door still matters.
 Depending on the strat, different combinations of remote runway and landing lengths may work (e.g. with shorter landing lengths possibly requiring longer remote runways to compensate).
 This property is a list of pairs, where in each pair the first value gives a minimal remote runway used to gain speed, and the second value gives the corresponding minimal amount of landing tiles in front of the door usable to gain speed at the start of the mockball.